FenrirWillow/AoC_2024/README.md

 - Run a single day: `bazel run //day_<day number>`

 - Run tests for a single day: `bazel test //day_<day number>:all`

+- If you update any of the dependencies, you will need to regenerate the crate index.
+To do that, run the following command: `CARGO_BAZEL_REPIN=1 bazel sync --only=crates`